-On September 19, 2017, the City Council approved a vesting tentative map for Tract 3089 (Avila Ranch), a Development Agreement (DA) between the City and Avila Ranch, LLC, and certified the Final Environmental Impact Report (EIR) for the project.
+On September 19, 2017, the City Council approved the Avila Ranch project, including a vesting tentative map for Tract 3089, a Development Agreement (DA) between the City and Avila Ranch, LLC, and certified the Final Environmental Impact Report (EIR) for the project.
 On October 24, 2017, the City Council approved the Avila Ranch Community Facilities District (CFD) Resolution of Formation.
 The DA, the EIR Mitigation Monitoring and Reporting Program (MMRP), and the CFD require annual monitoring and reporting of activities, pursuant to articles 10 and 11 of the DA.
-The CFD annual report is typically prepared at the end of each fiscal year to coincide with Citywide annual budget, and is therefore not included in this report.
-The CFD annual report was last completed and presented to Council July 13, 2022.
+The CFD annual report is typically prepared at the end of each fiscal year to coincide with Citywide annual budget and is therefore not included in this report.
+The CFD annual report was last completed and presented to Council August 15, 2023.

-This report addresses activities that have taken place during 2022, and whether those are in substantial compliance with the DA, applicable project conditions, and EIR mitigation measures.
+This report addresses activities that have taken place during 2023 through the end of February 2024, and whether those are in substantial compliance with the DA, applicable project conditions, and EIR mitigation measures.
 Substantial public improvements were made during this past year, both onsite and offsite, which prior to their installation were reviewed and approved by the City's Public Works, Engineering, and/or Utilities departments as appropriate.

-Substantial private development also occurred within Phase 1 of the project, the design of which was reviewed and approved by the Planning Commission in September 2021.
-This first phase of Tract 3089 created 179 single-family residential lots, three lots for 125 multi-family units, a lot for an interim fire station, and various lots for parks and public facilities.
+Substantial private development also occurred in regard to housing and onsite development within Phase 1 of the project, the design of which was reviewed and approved by the Planning Commission in September 2021.
+This first phase of Tract 3089 created 179 single-family residential (R-2) lots, three lots for future multi-family (R-4) units, a lot for an interim fire station, and various lots for parks and public facilities.